suhasmaddali/Solar-Panels-Dust-Detection/README.md

 ## Future Scope

-* As the best model is able to give good performance on the solar panel dataset, it could be __deployed__ in real-time in a lightweight fashion in mobiles and IoT.
+* As the best model is able to give good performance on the solar panel dataset, it could be __deployed__ in real-time in a lightweight fashion in mobiles and IoT devices.
 * With various libraries such as __Tensorflow extended (TFX)__, it is easy to deploy a large set of models along with debugging and maintaining them when they are put to production, leading to an efficiency ML lifecycle.